airyhq/airy/docs/docs/cli/reference.md

 #### Options

 ```
   -h, --help               help for create
+      --namespace string   (optional) Kubernetes namespace that Airy should be installed to. (default "default")
-      --provider string   One of the supported providers (aws|local|minikube).
-Default is aws (default "local")
+      --provider string    One of the supported providers (aws|local|minikube). (default "local")
 ```

 #### Options inherited from parent commands